5 Financial Planning Considerations for Same-Sex Couples

 When it comes to financial benefits, such as Social Security and retirement distributions, a couple's marriage date is important.
 But for same-sex couples who could not tie the knot legally before 2015, the actual marriage date may not reflect a relationship that has endured for decades.

-Prior to the Supreme Court decision, many same-sex couples worked out cohabitation or domestic partnership agreements that addressed financial concerns and took state and local statutes into account, noted Alan Wolberg, a senior wealth planner at City National Bank.
+Prior to the Supreme Court decision, many same-sex couples worked out cohabitation or domestic partnership agreements that addressed financial concerns and took state and local statutes into account, noted Nichole Walker, a senior wealth planner at City National Bank.
 Now that marriage is an option across the country, the most important date is no longer straightforward.

 "It's two different relationships.
-It's 'before marriage' and 'after marriage,'" Wolberg said.
-He added that as with straight couples, same-sex spouses are well-advised to continually update their legal documents to preserve their separate and joint assets.
+It's 'before marriage' and 'after marriage,'" Walker said.
+She added that as with straight couples, same-sex spouses are well-advised to continually update their legal documents to preserve their separate and joint assets.

 This becomes particularly crucial as couples are dividing up accumulated property in the event of a divorce, said M. V. Lee Badgett, an economics professor at the University of Massachusetts Amherst and a Williams Distinguished Scholar with the Williams Institute on Sexual Orientation Law & Public Policy at the UCLA School of Law.